magisterquis/plonk/doc/protocol.md

 The first element of the path after `/p` is assumed to be an Implant ID, though in practice this isn't strictly necessary.
-Using an Implant ID has the nice effect of showing it if that ID has been selected with `,seti`.
+Using an Implant ID has the nice effect of showing it if that ID has been selected with `,i`.

 ### Example
 #### Target: